For Educators

 • Develop and sustain local college/school district partnerships and faculty/teacher collaboration.

-Funding and professional development for teachers: Through the 2018-19 school year, high schools implementing the course received funding from OSPI (through a grant from College Spark Washington).
-Those grants have ended but participating schools are still required to support course teachers’ attendance in a 2-day summer institute and five professional learning opportunities throughout the school year in order to support strong course implementation.
-State partners are providing a regionally-based professional learning structure for training and supporting teachers throughout the year, which begins each year in August with a Summer Institute for new and returning teachers (a virtual Institute for 2021).
+Funding and professional development for teachers: participating schools are required to support course teachers’ attendance in a 2-day summer institute and five professional learning opportunities throughout the school year in order to support strong course implementation.
+Course leaders are providing a regionally-based professional learning structure for training and supporting teachers throughout the year, which begins each year in August with an in-person Summer Institute for new and returning teachers (a virtual option is available).
 For cost and registration details, see the OSPI Bridge to College web page.

 Questions on how to get Bridge to College transition courses at your school?